United States Border Patrol

-The United States Border Patrol (USBP) is a federal law enforcement agency under the United States' Customs and Border Protection (CBP) and is responsible for securing the borders of the United States.
-According to its web site in 2022, its mission is to "Protect the American people, safeguard our borders, and enhance the nation’s economic prosperity."
+The United States Border Patrol (USBP) is a federal law enforcement agency under the United States Customs and Border Protection (CBP) and is responsible for securing the borders of the United States.
+According to its website as of 2022, its mission is to "Protect the American people, safeguard our borders, and enhance the nation’s economic prosperity."

 With 19,648 agents in 2019, the Border Patrol is one of the largest law enforcement agencies in the United States.
 For fiscal year 2017, Congress enacted a budget of $3,805,253,000 for the Border Patrol.

-There have been repeated complaints, over many years, of Border Patrol agents mistreating migrants and exceeding their legal authority.
-Only in late 2021, after public criticism, did the Border Patrol outfit agents with body cameras, which it had rejected in 2015 as too expensive, bad for agent morale, and unreliable; it had previously required state and local law enforcement to turn off their body cameras during joint operations with CBP.
-The Border Patrol has the lowest proportion of female agents or officers of any federal agency.

 History

 In the nineteenth century, United States borders were open and unrestricted; there was no systematic control or even recordkeeping of immigrants.
 The first legislation restricting immigration, after the Act Prohibiting Importation of Slaves of 1807, was the Chinese Exclusion Act of 1882.

 Mounted watchmen of the United States Department of Commerce and Labor patrolled the border in an effort to prevent illegal crossings as early as 1904, but their efforts were irregular and undertaken only when resources permitted.
 The inspectors, usually called "mounted guards", operated out of El Paso, Texas.
 Though they never totaled more than 75, they patrolled as far west as California trying to restrict the flow of illegal Chinese immigration.

 In March 1915, Congress authorized a separate group of mounted guards, often referred to as "mounted inspectors".
 Most rode on horseback, but a few operated automobiles, motorcycles, and boats.
 Although these inspectors had broader arrest authority, they still largely pursued Chinese aliens trying to avoid the National Origins Act and Chinese Exclusion Act of 1882.
 These patrolmen were immigration inspectors, assigned to inspection stations, and could not watch the border at all times.
 U.S. Army soldiers along the southwest border performed intermittent border patrolling, but this was secondary to "the more serious work of military training".
 Aliens encountered illegally in the U.S. by the Army were directed to the immigration inspection stations.
 Texas Rangers were also sporadically assigned to patrol duties by the state, and their efforts were noted as "singularly effective".